-The Psychedelic Participant Advocacy Network (PsyPAN) is a non-profit organisation created to connect, empower and support all psychedelic participants, whether they are taking part in clinical trials or receiving therapy at the various treatment centres being set up globally.
+The Psychedelic Participant Advocacy Network (PsyPAN) is a non-profit organisation created to connect and empower all psychedelic participants, whether they are taking part in clinical trials or receiving therapy at the various treatment centres being set up globally.

 PsyPAN aims to give a collective voice to all participants and help improve participant safety and wellbeing by building best practice across all levels of the global psychedelic sector.
 This will be achieved by providing consultancy and advocacy services to organisations and by empowering people to become part of a community that helps shape future trials and treatments.

 PsyPAN aims to pool the lived experiences of participants to help create more effective treatment models and maximise positive outcomes.
 Together participants can help shape guidelines that clinical trials and psychedelic treatment centres worldwide can follow where participant safety and wellbeing are put first.

 This is the best way to ensure everyone gains the maximum potential benefit from the treatment they are being given and will lead to a responsible, ethical and, most importantly, safe psychedelic sector.

 PsyPAN founder Ian Roullier has suffered from depression and anxiety for most of his adult life and psilocybin has proven to be the most effective treatment for his mental health to date.
 Ian was a participant in both the Imperial College London psilocybin for depression pilot study in 2015 and the COMPASS Pathways psilocybin clinical development programme trial run by King's College London in late 2019.

 Ian's story has been covered as part of Oprah Winfrey and Prince Harry's 'The Me You Can't See' series, on the BBC documentary 'Alastair Campbell: Depression And Me', and in Michael Pollan's groundbreaking book, 'How To Change Your Mind'.
 He has also given several public talks alongside Dr. Rosalind Watts (Imperial College/Synthesis Institute), appeared on various discussion panels as an 'Expert by Experience', and taken part in a roundtable of mental health leaders led by the Chair of the NHS.